ricardodeazambuja/BrianConnectUDP/examples/README.md

-I start to work in this files last year, but I was not using GitHub.
-I'm not working with this right now, so probably I've made changes in some files that could result in a bug somewhere else :)
+I've started to work in this files last year, but I was not using GitHub.
+I'm not working with this code right now, so probably I've been making changes in some files without testing all the rest and that could result in a bug somewhere else :)